Kith’s Ronnie Fieg Explains Why This Classic Air Jordan Is So Important

 With 31 different Air Jordans released over the span of more than three decades, many of the Michael Jordan-endorsed models hold priceless memories cherished by sneakerheads.
-For Kith founder Ronnie Fieg, it’s the nostalgia behind the Air Jordan 11 that transports him back the mid-’90s “Golden Era” of hip-hop music.
+For Kith founder Ronnie Fieg, it’s the nostalgia behind the Air Jordan 11 that transports him back to the mid-’90s golden era of hip-hop music.

 To hear Fieg tell it, it was the North Carolina Tar Heels-inspired “Columbia Blue” (aka “Legend Blue”) shade that truly changed the sneaker world.

-Although 2014’s “Legend Blue” Air Jordan 11 is no longer available at retail, the sneakers can be found on eBay now with prices starting around $200.
+Although 2014’s “Legend Blue” Air Jordan 11 is no longer available at retail, the sneakers can be found on eBay, with prices now starting at around $200.

 Air Jordan 11 “Legend Blue,” from $200; ebay.com